dipy/dipy/doc/mission.rst

 Mission of Statement

-The purpose of dipy_ is to make it **easier to do better diffusion MR imaging research**.
+The purpose of DIPY_ is to make it **easier to do better diffusion MR imaging research**.
 Following up with the nipy mission statement we aim to build software that is

     * **clearly written**
     * **clearly explained**